luca-dupont/Music-Web-App/README.md

-# Music Web App
+# Youtube Music App
-Web application to download and listen to music in playlists, using Python and Flask.

----
+## What does it do?
+This web application, using Python and Flask, allows you to download music from YouTube and then add them to playlists or listen to them in your library.

-## To Run :
+## Usage
-Just run the **main.py** file in the terminal or anywhere.
+Run the **main.py** file in the terminal or anywhere.
+> **Only enter youtube video links.**

+### Requirements
+The following packages are required for this script to work.
+- Flask
+- validators
+- pytube

+To install these packages, you can simply run: `pip install -r requirements.txt`